Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 Your nervous system holds onto trauma.
 Your brain wires itself around pain.
 Your body craves safety when your heart feels shattered.

-Biology: Movement, nourishment, breathwork
+Biology: Movement, nourishment, breathwork.

-Psychology: Parts work, CBT, compassionate inner dialogue
+Psychology: Parts work, CBT, compassionate inner dialogue.

-Theology: Scripture, prayer, worship, spiritual grounding
+Theology: Scripture, prayer, worship, spiritual grounding.

 Helpful Resources for Your Healing Journey